OpenEvalProject/evals/manuscripts/elife-71368/v2/manuscript.md

 ## Abstract

-Blinding reviewers to applicant identity has been proposed to reduce bias in peer review.
-This experimental test used 1200 NIH grant applications, 400 from Black investigators, 400 matched applications from White investigators, and 400 randomly selected applications from White investigators.
-Applications were reviewed by mail in standard and redacted formats.
-Redaction reduced, but did not eliminate, reviewers’ ability to correctly guess features of identity.
+Background:Blinding reviewers to applicant identity has been proposed to reduce bias in peer review.Methods:This experimental test used 1200 NIH grant applications, 400 from Black investigators, 400 matched applications from White investigators, and 400 randomly selected applications from White investigators.
+Applications were reviewed by mail in standard and redacted formats.Results:Redaction reduced, but did not eliminate, reviewers’ ability to correctly guess features of identity.
 The primary, preregistered analysis hypothesized a differential effect of redaction according to investigator race in the matched applications.
 A set of secondary analyses (not preregistered) used the randomly selected applications from White scientists and tested the same interaction.
 Both analyses revealed similar effects: Standard format applications from White investigators scored better than those from Black investigators.
-Redaction cut the size of the difference by about half (e.g. from a Cohen’s d of 0.20–0.10 in matched applications); redaction caused applications from White scientists to score worse but had no effect on scores for Black applications.
-Grant-writing considerations and halo effects are discussed as competing explanations for this pattern.
-The findings support further evaluation of peer review models that diminish the influence of applicant identity.
-Funding was provided by the NIH.
+Redaction cut the size of the difference by about half (e.g. from a Cohen’s d of 0.20–0.10 in matched applications); redaction caused applications from White scientists to score worse but had no effect on scores for Black applications.Conclusions:Grant-writing considerations and halo effects are discussed as competing explanations for this pattern.
+The findings support further evaluation of peer review models that diminish the influence of applicant identity.Funding:Funding was provided by the NIH.

 ## Introduction